HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     1. React event handlers are named using camelCase, rather than lowercase.
     2. With JSX you pass a function as the event handler, rather than a string.

+---

 45. ### What is the impact of indexes as keys?

-    Keys should be stable, predictable, and unique so that React can keep track of elements.
+    ==Keys should be stable, predictable, and unique so that React can keep track of elements.==

     In the below code snippet each element's key will be based on ordering, rather than tied to the data that is being represented.
 This limits the optimizations that React can do and creates confusing bugs in the application.